justlark/lark.gay/site/content/the-lark-files.md

 offline.

-You don't need to be part of the sneakerweb to participate in _The Lark Files_, but it's the only way to see the full title of each file and keep track of which you still need to collect.
+You don't need to be part of the sneakerweb to participate in _The Lark Files_, but it's the only way to keep track of which files you still need to collect.

 ## What is the sneakerweb?